CCW-Site/dev_plan/README.md

 - fixed: No video or audio folders to put mp3 or mp4 into (reporter: @hd)

 ### Added
-- Added: Search Button in Cocrea (reporter: ☭ Mewster ☭ )
+- added: Search Button in Cocrea (reporter: ☭ Mewster ☭ )
+- added: Sprites and Costumes Folder (reporter: NotSoPTBP)

 ### Rejected
 - rejected: Variable right click bug (reporter: @Suumy0327) (no response)